Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 - The number of infections in the U.S. has skyrocketed in no time.

-- While most countries have reached *more or less* their peak value in terms of death toll, Brazil and Mexico are still far from reaching theirs.
+- While most countries have reached *more or less* their peak value in terms of death tolls, Brazil and Mexico are still far from reaching theirs.

 - Italy, Spain, France and the UK were almost identical in their death tolls, until the beginning of May, then the UK surpassed Italy in the recorded deaths, and became Europe's COVID-19 epicenter.